eswan18/ethanswan.com/content/courses/intro-to-python-for-ds.md

 ---
-title: Introduction to Python for Data Science
+title: "Python for Data Science #1 – Intro"
 subtitle: Offered through the University of Cincinnati's Center for Business Analytics
 summary: Using Python as a data analysis tool, focusing primarily on data wrangling via the `pandas` library.
 Includes both lecture and case study.
 courseType: Workshop